RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 ----------------------

 As of SMART 3.0.0, projects can now be grouped.
 By default any project not assigned a group will be put in the "Other Projects" group.
-Project groups can only be created and assigned once at least one project exists, so currently if the "New Group" button is pressed you should see the following page.
+Project groups can only be created and assigned once at least one project exists.
+At this point, if the "New Group" button is pressed you should see the following page:

 |project-groups-noproject|

-For instructions on how to use project groups see :ref:`Project Groups<projectgroups>`
+For instructions on how to use project groups see :ref:`Project Groups<projectgroups>`.

 Project Description
 -------------------

 The first step in creating your project is to provide a project name and description.
 The name will be the internal reference for the project which users will see on their landing pages and the description will be available for users on the project Details page.
-Below, we fill out the name and description for our "About Cats Classifier" project which will use the modeling features to classify posts in one of three ways, and our "About Cats Labeling" project which will classify posts in many ways and not use a classifier:
+Below, we fill out the name and description for two projects:

+- An "About Cats Classifier" project, which will use the modeling features to classify posts in one of three ways, and,
+- An "About Cats Labeling" project which will classify posts in many ways, though not use a classifier

 |project-info-classifier|